The FBI wrote MLK a letter.

 Read the map while there— Oh, there's a planetarium on this line.

-A couple pushes a loaded double-wide stroller out of The Gateway Mall.
+Two parents push a loaded double-wide stroller out of The Gateway Mall.
 They are addicts, plain as day.
 They have two babies, pristine and clean.

-A RESTAURANT FOR YOU
+A RESTAURANT FOR YOU!

 Look at the other passengers.
 Some are familiar, some are new.
 The Vegas Kid, gone.
 Mom and Boy still here.
 The Hunch is new.